-To address Flood Control's maintenance demands, which includes maintaining system capacity, reducing the risk of system failures, and managing new bond and CDBG-funded infrastructure coming online over the next five years, Commissioners Court adopted a 2024 Flood Control M&O tax rate of \$.03774 which is expected to allow for a 67-year infrastructure rehabilitation and replacement cycle.
-The adopted rate is \$.01581 higher than the VAR and ultimate approval is up to the voters who will be asked to approve the rate at an election to be held on November 5, 2024.
-If the rate increase is rejected by the voters, the Flood Control rate will revert to the calculated VAR of \$.02193.
-The revenue difference between the proposed rate and the VAR is just over \$100M.
+To address Flood Control's maintenance demands, which includes maintaining system capacity and reducing the risk of system failures, Commissioners Court proposed a 2024 Flood Control M&O tax rate corresponding to the 67-year cycle.
+The proposed M&O rate is \$.03774, which is \$.01581 higher than the VAR.
+If the Court chooses to adopt the proposed rate, a tax rate election will be called and held on the uniform election date in November.
+If an election is called and rejected by the voters, the Flood Control rate would revert to the calculated VAR of \$.02193.
+The revenue difference between the proposed rate and the VAR is \$100M.